MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/myget.md

     <img alt="The name and source appear in the new feed" src="./_img/myget/completed-feed.png" style="border: 1px solid #CCCCCC" />

 ## Pricing
-Azure DevOps doesn't charge for the framework for integrating with external services.
+Azure DevOps Services doesn't charge for the framework for integrating with external services.
 Check out the specific service's site for pricing related to their services.

 ## Q & A